niksoney/niksoney/README.md

 My research focuses on understanding **plant evolution and systematics**, especially in **ferns and lycophytes**.

 🔍 **Research Interests:**
-- 🌱 Evolution and Systematics of Ferns and Lycophytes
+- 🌿 Evolution and Systematics of Ferns and Lycophytes
-- 🧫 Morphometric and Molecular Data Analysis
+- 🧬 Integrative Morphometric and Molecular Data Analysis (multitool approach combining morphometry, phylogeny, modeling, FT-NIR spectroscopy, and other analytical frameworks)
-- 🧰 R Pipelines for Biological Research
+- 🧰 Development of R Pipelines and Tools for Biological Data
-- 📊 Scientific Data Visualization
+- 📊 Scientific Data Visualization and Computational Phylogenetics

 ---